-- 4. Edit /etc/kafka/conf/server.properties to ensure that the broker.id is unique for each node and broker in Kafka cluster, and zookeeper.connect points to same zookeeper for all nodes and brokers. - 5.
+- 4. Edit /etc/kafka/conf/server.properties to ensure that the broker.id is unique for each node and broker in Kafka cluster, and zookeeper.connect points to same ZooKeeper for all nodes and brokers. - 5.
 Start the Kafka server with the following command: - \$ sudo service kafka-server start.

-To verify all nodes are registered to same Zookeeper correctly, connect to Zookeeper using zookeeper-client.
+To verify all nodes are correctly registered to the same ZooKeeper, connect to ZooKeeper using zookeeper-client.